amoghghadge/EdgeBridge/README.md

 ### 2. Swift/C++ Interop via Pure C Bridge

+LiteRT-LM's Swift SDK is listed as "In Dev" and is not yet available.
+Two alternatives were evaluated:

-Swift 5.9 introduced direct C++ interoperability, but this approach was evaluated and abandoned.
-LiteRT-LM's headers transitively include `absl`, `protobuf`, `nlohmann/json`, `XNNPACK`, and other heavy C++ dependencies with complex template metaprogramming that Swift's C++ bridge cannot handle.
+1. **Swift 5.9 direct C++ interop** — abandoned because LiteRT-LM's headers transitively include `absl`, `protobuf`, `nlohmann/json`, `XNNPACK`, and other heavy C++ dependencies with complex template metaprogramming that Swift's C++ bridge cannot handle
+2. **Pure C API bridge** — adopted.
+This is the standard approach used by production frameworks like Core ML and TensorFlow Lite's C API

-The solution is a **pure C API bridge** (`litert_bridge_api.h` / `litert_bridge_api.cc`) that hides all C++ complexity behind 12 `extern "C"` functions.
-Swift sees only opaque `void*` handles and C enums — the same pattern used by production frameworks like Core ML and TensorFlow Lite's C API.
+The bridge (`litert_bridge_api.h` / `litert_bridge_api.cc`) hides all C++ complexity behind 12 `extern "C"` functions.
+Swift sees only opaque `void*` handles and C enums.

 ```c
 // Opaque handle types — callers never see the C++ internals